NEWS: American visiting Iran? Click here for the latest developments.

-2. A visa for your passport must then be obtained at an Iranian Embassy once the authorisation code has been issued.
+2. A visa must then be obtained from an Iranian Embassy once the authorisation code has been issued.

 Not the most glamorous side of travel, sure, but it’s important to set your expectations at the appropriate level.
 The plumbing in Iran (much like the rest of the Middle East ) is different to what we know back home.
 Most public restrooms will be traditional squat toilets, which can seem like a royal pain in the backside – tricky and inconvenient.
 Particularly for women who are already juggling to keep their headscarf from unravelling and falling onto the ground.

 But you’ll be surprised at how quickly you master the art of the squat.
 Honestly, it’s a system used by nearly half the planet, and it serves them just fine.
 It’s a good idea to carry some pocket tissues/toiler paper and hand sanitiser, as many facilities won’t provide these.
 And even if you do have a ‘western’ style throne (hotel rooms ) DON’T flush your paper.
 Yes, that small wastepaper basket is there to dispose of your TP.

 This takes some getting used to, but it’s better than the embarrassing problems that will eventuate if you attempt to flush it down.
 More than that, here at Intrepid Travel we’re all about travelling responsibly and it’s important to respect the local culture and environment.